Growing Mask Popularity

 Price comparison is complicated by the fact that many customers who purchase products online prefer the cost to include shipping.
 Retailers may list products at different price points with and without free shipping.
 Unit cost must also absorb shipments that do not make it through.

 By now, masks worn in public are as common as shoe laces.
 Nearly everyone has them.
 But many masks do not ft properly, may not provide adequate filtration, have too much filtration, or are worn out.
-ClinicalPosters sells mask optimized for the public in both adult and child sizes.
+ClinicalPosters sells masks optimized for the public in both adult and child sizes.

 - How Gov. Newsom Secured 200 Million Masks Per Month For California Amid Worldwide Shortage. forbes.com